Prestapro/arenaclicker/README.md

 This is a simple clicker for Raid Shadows Legends.

 ## What does it do?
-Just clicks 10 teams in a row and plays exactly 1 battle.
+Simply click on 10 teams in turn and play exactly 1 battle with each team.
+This saves a bit of time if your team is strong enough to win on auto battle.
 The delay between battles is 60 seconds by default, you can edit it in any direction. time.sleep(60)